Extremal digraphs for open neighbourhood location-domination and identifying codes

 Now, consider the digraph $\mathcal{H}(D)$ from Definition~\ref{def:H(D)}.
 By Theorem~\ref{thm:H(D)}, it consists of a disjoint union of rooted directed trees.
 Since every vertex is dominated by itself through its loop, every domination-forced vertex is the root of one of the directed trees of $\mathcal{H}(D)$.
 Consider a location-forced vertex $x$ of $D$, and assume its in-neighbour in $\mathcal{H}(D)$ is $y$.
 By the previous paragraph we have $f^-(x)=x$ and thus, since $y$ has a loop, we must have the arc $yx$ in $D$ as well.
 Thus, $\mathcal{H}(D)$ is in fact a subdigraph of $D$.
 Moreover, for any two vertices $x,y$ in the same rooted directed tree of $\mathcal{H}(D)$, where $x$ is a descendant of $y$, we have the arc $yx$ in $D$.

 Moreover, we claim that there is a unique tree in $\mathcal{H}(D)$.
 For a contradiction, suppose there are at least two of them (each of which has a domination-forced vertex as its root).
 Recall that $\mathcal{H}(D)$ is a subdigraph of $D$.
 Since $D$ is connected, there must be two trees $T_1$ and $T_2$ with an arc say, from a vertex $x_1$ of $T_1$ to a vertex $x_2$ of $T_2$.
-But then, $x_1$ must be an in-neighbour of all vertices of $T_2$, and thus the root of $T_2$ is in fact not domination-forced, a contradiction.
+But then, since the in-neighborhoods of vertices of $T_2$ only differ by vertices inside $T_2$, $x_1$ must be an in-neighbour of all vertices of $T_2$ (including the root of $T_2$), and thus the root of $T_2$ is in fact not domination-forced, a contradiction.

 This shows that $D$ is obtained from the transitive closure of a rooted directed tree by adding a loop to each vertex, as claimed. \end{proof}